gonutz/tools/README.md

-           the command tagversion 1.2.3 will be interpreter as git tag -a v1.2.3 -m "version 1.2.3" inserting a v before the tag name and generating the tag message "version x.y.z" amend      git commit --amend --no-edit show       clear screen + git show * showfiles  git show --stat --oneline *
+           the command tagversion 1.2.3 will be interpreter as git tag -a v1.2.3 -m "version 1.2.3" inserting a v before the tag name and generating the tag message "version x.y.z" tags       git tag -l --sort=v:refname
+           shows all tags, sorted by version number, not alphabetically alphabet order results in:
+		       v1.1.0
+		       v1.10.0
+		       v1.2.0
+           while this command does what is expected: v1.1.0
+		       v1.2.0
+		       v1.10.0
+amend      git commit --amend --no-edit show       clear screen + git show * showfiles  git show --stat --oneline *